The Childgrove

 13 March 1905 – 15 January 1958

 Possibly the saddest real person in the novel, Brian Howard ironically is the one who saw in Edward the broken soul looking for redemption as a reflection of his own.
-A descendant of Benjamin Franklin, Brian was born to Jewish American parents in Surrey, and brought up in London.
+A descendant of Benjamin Franklin, Brian was born to Jewish American parents in Surrey and brought up in London.
 Educated at Eton College, where he was one of the Eton Arts Society founders, he then entered Christ Church, Oxford in 1923.
-He was prominent in the group later known as the Oxford Wits, and was part of the Hypocrites’ Club that included Evelyn Waugh, who would go on to rather crualy use Brian as the model for Anthony Blanche in Brideshead Revisited.
+He was prominent in the group later known as the Oxford Wits.
+He was part of the Hypocrites’ Club, which included Evelyn Waugh, who would go on to rather cruelly use Brian as the model for Anthony Blanche in Brideshead Revisited.

 H was a published poet under the pseudonyms “Jasper Proude” and “Charles Orange,” in A. R. Orage’s The New Age, and the Sitwell Wheels anthology by Edith Sitwell who admired and promoted him in the late 1920s.
 His verse also was in Oxford Poetry 1924.
 He became famous for always showing up as a different character at social events, and casual encounters.